-The following are questions that we are commonly asked by member of the University community.
-If you cannot find an answer to your question please contact Risk and Insurance Services.
+The following are questions that we are commonly asked by member of the university community.
+If you cannot find an answer to your question please contact Enterprise Risk Management.

 - When is property loss the responsibility of the department, faculty or researcher?